gvwilson/sensibleadventures/maddy-roo/maddy-roo.md

 "I don't know,"
 Maddy confessed.
-"But it sure acted strange once it was broken.
+"But it sure acted strange once it was busted.
 Like it was waking up from a bad dream or something."

 "Hm."
 The ear that the mayor hadn't lost in a long-ago fight twitched.
-"I never heard as bots could dream.
+"I never heard anyone say bots could dream.
 And I never heard of rogues or raiders giving folks any warning that they were coming."
 She looked at Mama Roo.
 "You see this bot of theirs yourself?"